 Boating Facilities

 No new boating facilities are expected in the Lower Sylvia Creek Reach.
-Piers and docks are prohibited in the reach.
+Piers and docks are allowed by a conditional use permit approval in the Lower Sylvia Creek Reach, but are not likely to be built in this location given topological restraints in the reach.

 Development by Shoreline Environment Designation